corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-overview.md

 States define the facts that parties agree and transact over.
 States implement the `ContractState` interface.
 For more information on states, see [Writing CorDapp States](api-states.md).

 Contracts define the shared rules for updating the ledger.
-Contracts implement the `Contract` interface``.
+Contracts implement the `Contract` interface.
 To learn more about implementing contracts, see [Writing CorDapp Contracts](api-contracts.md).

 Services are intended to provide long-lived utilities that don’t need to run on the network.
 Services subclass `SingletonSerializationToken`